photo by Adrien Berthet

-Melissa Weikart is a French/American vocalist, pianist, composer, and teaching artist currently based in Strasbourg, France.
-Her musical approach is shaped by her early affinity for vocal harmony and formative training as a classical pianist.
+Melissa Weikart is a French/American vocalist, pianist, and composer originally from Boston, US, currently based in Strasbourg, FR.
+Her musical approach is shaped by her passion for experimental vocal harmony and formative training as a classical pianist.
 Melissa’s solo songwriting project emerged as a desire to confront her distinct experiences by providing a space for intimate dialogue between voice and piano.
 The result is playful and pensive, inviting listeners into a rich, raw world of twisted melodies and exposed dissonance.
-After releasing her EP Coffee and live album Testing All My Memories, she is now in the midst of recording her first full length LP set for release this summer.
-As a collaborator, Melissa has performed with Boston-based chamber choir Carduus, the Cornelius Cardew Choir (San Francisco), and Carla Kihlstedt's Black Inscription. a multimedia song cycle, at Cotuit Center for the Arts in September 2019.
-She has also composed for San Francisco-based contemporary dance company Kickbal.
+After releasing her EP Coffee and live album Testing All My Memories, she has signed with Northern Spy Records in Brooklyn, NY who will release her album Here, There in 2022.